WaterRower Oxbridge Rowing Machine Review

 The wood is ideal for absorbing sound and vibration and besides the normal sounds you’d expect to hear while rowing (wheels on the seat gliding, water in the water tank), you don’t hear anything else such as creaking and other annoying noises often heard on cheaper rowing machines.

-The WaterRower Oxbridge doesn’t have any moving parts that can wear out over time.
+Like most in the ‘Original’ line of machines, the WaterRower Oxbridge has a simple design and thus few moving parts, overall.
+So, fewer things can go wrong, wear out, or need replacing over time.
 Even the recoil belt and pulleys don’t require any lubrication or maintenance.

 (Back to Top)